boyangzhao/boyangzhao.github.io/_posts/2021-01-13-monte-carlo-integration.md

 ![](/images/mci_sampling.png){: .align-center}

-In python, this looks like,
+In Python, this looks like,

 ```python
 import numpy as np